win-2809/katalon-external-issue-migration/README.md

 Technically, the script utilizes the public APIs of Katalon, which can retrieve test cases and external issues, then update the relationship between test cases and external issues as needed.

+**Note**
-*Please note that this app is written on Python 3.9 and does not store any provided data*
+- This app is written on Python 3.9.
+- Page size of `Get Test Case` endpoint is 300.
+- Provided data will not be stored.

 ### Usage
 1. Creating a .env file with the below params